American Book Award Winner

 Jericho Brown's first collection of poetry, Please (New Issues, 2008), won the 2009 American Book Award, and has received tremendous praise since its release.
 Terrance Hayes notes, "Please is saturated with an artful passion that gives fire to Jericho Brown's elegies and pathos to his odes.
 This is the poetry of bloodship: the meaning of family, of love, of sexuality; the resonances of pain and the possibilities of redemption.
 No wonder there are so many people naming and being named here.
 No wonder Jericho Brown and his divas and misfits, his tricksters and innocents call out and answer to 'a please that sounds like music.'
 Intimate, honest, immediate—I could never say all I love about this book…."
-Brown is currently working on his second collection of poetry, The New Testament.
+Brown is currently working on his second collection of poetry, The New Testament, due out in 2014.

 Brown is the recipient of the National Endowment for the Arts Fellowship, a Bunting Fellowship from the Radcliffe Institute at Harvard University, and a Whiting Writer's Award.
 He was a finalist for the Lambda Literary Award, the Thom Gunn Award, and the Hurston Wright Poetry Prize.
 He has also received two travel fellowships to the Krakow Poetry Seminar in Poland.
 His poems appear in magazines including The American Poetry Review, jubilat, Oxford American, Ploughshares, and A Public Space, and in anthologies such as The 100 Best African American Poems edited by Nikki Giovanni.